nsaunders/writing/posts/function-aschild-polymorphic-components/index.md

 Earlier, I showed that the `as` prop has one serious composability issue along with some possible TypeScript-related inconveniences.
-On the other hand, the `asChild` prop, promoted as the `as` prop successor, is not such an obvious improvement when considering its unique downsides.
+On the other hand, the `asChild` prop, promoted as the `as` prop successor, is not such an obvious improvement when considering a few other aspects.

 ##### No contract between parent and child

-A component implementing the `asChild` prop accepts any type of React element as "child", forwarding props without regard to whether that type of element is designed to accept them.
+A component implementing the `asChild` prop accepts any element as "child", forwarding props without regard to whether that type of element is designed to accept them.
 That means, when implementing the "child" component, you must consider the private implementation details of the "parent" component—and hope they don't change, since the TypeScript compiler can't guarantee compatibility.

 To see the problem firsthand, check out
 [this demo](https://githubbox.com/nsaunders/writing/tree/wip/function-aschild-polymorphic-components/posts/function-aschild-polymorphic-components/sandboxes/aschild-prop-no-contract).